gwen-interpreter/gwen/README.md

 gwen-interpreter
 ================

+>> [G]iven-[W]hen-Th[en]

 Gwen is a [Gherkin DSL](https://github.com/cucumber/cucumber/wiki/Gherkin) interpreter written in [Scala](http://www.scala-lang.org).
-It does not prescribe any set of steps and does not evaluate any one thing.
-That is up to you!
-It instead provides all the necessary processing and tooling required to interpret Gherkin features and abstracts the evaluation engine for you to prescribe what steps you want to support and define what thing you want to evaluate.
+It provides all the necessary processing and tooling required to interpret Gherkin features and abstracts the evaluation engine for you to prescribe what steps you want to support and define what thing you want to evaluate.

 ```
    Feature: Gwen Interpreter